WendyQi-Guo/S3GA/README.md

 4. **data**: includes the dataset and preprocessing files.
 5. **experiments**: contains configuration files for various datasets.
 6. **GSSL**: training model for Graph alignment in Self-Supervised Learning (GSSL).
 7. **baselines**: the baseline methods we implemented and adapted for unsupervised scenarios.
+The files in the baselines folder can be run by placing them in the corresponding method's GitHub repository.

 ## Dataset